-We estimate that the net proceeds from the sale of the 33,333,333 shares of common stock that we are offering will be approximately \$48.0 million, based on the public offering price of \$1.50 per share, and after deducting underwriting discounts and commissions and estimated offering expenses.
-If the underwriters exercise their option to purchase 2,984,111 additional shares in this offering and Invus does not exercise its right to purchase additional shares from us sufficient to maintain its pro rata ownership of our common stock, we estimate the aggregate net proceeds to us will be approximately \$52.2 million.
-If the underwriters exercise their option and Invus exercises its right to purchase an additional 2,015,888 shares from us sufficient to maintain its pro rata ownership of our common stock, we estimate the aggregate net proceeds to us will be approximately \$55.2 million.
+We estimate that the net proceeds from the sale of the 27,500,000 shares of common stock that we are offering will be approximately \$48.1 million, based on an assumed public offering price of \$1.83 per share, which is the reported last sale price of our common stock on October 6, 2009, and after deducting estimated underwriting discounts and commissions and estimated offering expenses.
+If the underwriters exercise their option to purchase 2,461,892 additional shares in this offering and Invus does not exercise its right to purchase additional shares from us sufficient to maintain its pro rata ownership of our common stock, we estimate the aggregate net proceeds to us will be approximately \$52.4 million.
+If the underwriters exercise their option and Invus exercises its right to purchase an additional 1,663,108 shares from us sufficient to maintain its pro rata ownership of our common stock, we estimate the aggregate net proceeds to us will be approximately \$52.4 million.
+To the extent the actual public offering price per share in this offering is higher or lower than \$1.83 or the number of shares we elect to sell is greater or less than the number herein indicated, our net proceeds will be adjusted in proportion to such changes.
 We currently intend to use the net proceeds from this offering for research and development, including the Phase 2 clinical trials of our four most advanced drug candidates and our other preclinical research and development efforts.
 We may also use a portion of the net proceeds to acquire or invest in complementary products and technologies or for general corporate purposes.
 We have no current plans or commitments as to any such acquisition or investment.